swing-xyz/examples/examples/gas-widget-nextjs/README.md

 The [@swing.xyz/ui](https://developers.swing.xyz/reference/widget) can be found in [src/app/page.tsx](./src/app/page.tsx).

-It utilizes the `Stake` component to enable a low-code, cross-chain staking experience.
+It utilizes the `Gas` component to enable a low-code, cross-chain gas refill experience.

 ## Customizing